-While studying for her undergraduate degrees at Victoria University of Wellington, Rochelle took a summer semester paper in Environmental Microbiology, which included a trip to the Institute of Geological and Nuclear Sciences (GNS) to look at microbes that live in hot springs.
+While studying for my undergraduate degrees at Victoria University of Wellington, NZ, I took a summer semester paper in Environmental Microbiology, which included a trip to the Institute of Geological and Nuclear Sciences (GNS) to look at microbes that live in hot springs.
 This sparked an interest in extremophiles.
-Rochelle then moved to Hamilton to study at the University of Waikato under the supervision of Prof. Craig Cary at the Thermophile Research Unit (TRU), identifying the microbial diversity of thermophilic communities in hot mineral soils of Tramway Ridge, Mount Erebus, Antarctica.
-After finishing her MSc, she moved to Australia and started working at the Australian Institute of Marine Science (AIMS) in Townsville as a RA to Dr. Nicole Webster, looking at microbial communities in sponges on the GBR, and Dr. Lone Hoj, in aquaculture.
-She then moved to Brisbane to undertake a PhD at the University of Queensland with Prof. Phil Hugenholtz and Prof. Gene Tyson, studying the non-photosynthetic Cyanobacteria.
+I then moved to Hamilton to study at the University of Waikato under the supervision of Prof. Craig Cary at the Thermophile Research Unit (TRU), identifying the microbial diversity of thermophilic communities in hot mineral soils of Tramway Ridge, Mount Erebus, Antarctica.
+After finishing my MSc, I moved to Australia and worked at the Australian Institute of Marine Science (AIMS) in Townsville for 4 years as a Lab Technician for Dr. Nicole Webster, looking at microbial communities in sponges on the GBR, and Dr. Lone Hoj, in aquaculture.

 PhD in Microbial Genomics, University of Queensland